jepstein-eagle/adaptable/packages/adaptable/README.md

 ## Upgrade guide

 For upgrading from v5 to v6 see the [upgrade-guide.md](./upgrade-guide.md)

 ## Licences

-Adaptable is a commercial product and requires a purchased licence for use.
+AdapTable is a commercial product and requires a purchased licence for use.

-Adaptable licence covers both Adaptable.NET and Adaptable.JS versions, and offers regular updates and full support.
+An AdapTable licence includes regular updates and full support.

-If you wish to evaluate Adaptable before purchase, please contact us requesting a Trial Licence.
+If you wish to evaluate AdapTable before purchase, please contact us requesting a Trial Licence.

 Licences are sold to end-users typically in 'bands' so the price per user falls as volumne increases.
 There is also a Universal option which gives unlimited usage to unlimited users.

-Note: Adaptable licence does not include the licence for the underlying grid - if you use a vendor grid that requires a commerical licence, you must purchase that separately.
+Note: AdapTable licences do not include the licence for the underlying grid - if you use a vendor grid that requires a commerical licence, you must purchase that separately.

-Please contact Adaptable Tools Sales Team at sales@adaptabletools.com for more information.
+Please contact [`sales@adaptabletools.com`](mailto:sales@adaptabletools.com) for more information.

 ## Usage